Detailed Action

 - stop the drive of the power shaft by the reversible electric machine (28; after parking at the gate, the engine may be stopped, i.e., stop rotating the power shaft 24, which comprises at least cutting off the electricity provided to the motor 28);

-- verify (starts at “determine required electrical energy” in Fig. 6,), following the stoppage control (the “determine required electrical energy” in Fig. 6 occurs after the “determine descent mode” in Fig. 5, see [0075]), and before controlling an extinction of a combustion chamber of the gas turbine (the extinction of the combustion chamber occurs during ground taxiing after landing, per [0069], and the “determine required electrical energy” in Fig. 6 occurs during descent, which is before said extinction), (i) an electrical energy level of the electric power supply means ((a charge state of the battery 30, see [0076]) and (ii) that the reversible electric machine (the motor-generator 28, [0035]) is capable of driving the power shaft (shaft 24) for a second predetermined duration (a predetermined duration for ground taxiing, which indicates the electric energy requirement for ground taxiing after landing, see [0075]) without injecting fuel into the combustion chamber (per [0069], the motor-generator 28 is operated in the motor mode to drive the engine 110 during the ground taxiing mode without combusting fuel); and
+- verify (starts at “determine required electrical energy” in Fig. 6,), following the stoppage control (the “determine required electrical energy” in Fig. 6 occurs after the “determine descent mode” in Fig. 5, see [0075]), and before extinguishing the combustion chamber of the gas turbine (the extinction of the combustion chamber after landing, per [0069], and the “determine required electrical energy” in Fig. 6 occurs during descent, which is before said extinction), (i) an electrical energy level of the electric power supply means (a charge state of the battery 30, see [0076]) and (ii) that the reversible electric machine (the motor-generator 28, [0035]) is capable of driving the power shaft (shaft 24) for the ground operation duration (the duration of operating engine 110 on the ground, which including reverse or taxiing, which is used to determine how to operate the gas turbine in the second descent mode, Fig. 6 and [0075-0077]) without injecting fuel into the combustion chamber (per [0069], the motor-generator 28 is operated in the motor mode to drive the engine 110 on the ground without combusting fuel); and

-the reversible electric machine (50) is controlled to be stop (by controller 30) and no longer drive the power shaft (at the end of order ORD1, e.g., at the 2 minute in Fig. 6, the electrical machine is switched off, see [0131]) and the brake ([0038-0039]) operably coupled to a controller (30, per [0039], the brake is controlled by the controller according to a stopping command) to enable a progressive stoppage of the rotation of the power shaft ([0112]).
+However, MARIOTTO teaches a reversible electric machine (50) is controlled to be stop (by controller 30) and no longer drive the power shaft (at the end of order ORD1, e.g., at the 2 minute in Fig. 6, the electrical machine is switched off, see [0131]) and a brake ([0038-0039]) coupled to the reversible electric machine (50) and is operably coupled to a controller (30, per [0039], the brake is controlled by the controller according to a stopping command) to enable a progressive stoppage of the rotation of the power shaft ([0112]).

-It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to provide SWANN with MARIOTTO’s brake operably coupled to the controller to enable a progressive stoppage of the rotation of the power shaft because it is noted, “the use of a known prior art structure, in this case the use of a brake on a power shaft as taught by MARIOTTO, to obtain predictable results, in this case to progressively stop the rotation of the power shaft as taught by MARIOTTO, was an obvious extension of prior art teachings”, MPEP 2141(III)(A).
+It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to provide SWANN in view of Hon with MARIOTTO’s brake operably coupled to the reversible electric machine and the controller to enable a progressive stoppage of the rotation of the power shaft because it is noted, “the use of a known prior art structure, in this case the use of a brake on a power shaft as taught by MARIOTTO, to obtain predictable results, in this case to progressively stop the rotation of the power shaft as taught by MARIOTTO, was an obvious extension of prior art teachings”, MPEP 2141(III)(A).

-The combination for rejection of claim 5 as discussed above teaches operating the gas turbine at the first operating speed at the second descent mode, which is determined by the required mechanical power level satisfying the power demand for descent and the power demand for charging, for the first predetermined duration, which is determined by the distance of the descent, the power demand of descent, and the charging requirement, to increase the electrical energy level of the electric power supply means until said electrical energy level is equal to or greater than the threshold value, which is the electric energy requirement for the ground taxiing mode after landing.
+The combination for rejection of claim 5 as discussed above teaches operating the gas turbine at the first operating speed at the second descent mode, which is determined by the required mechanical power level satisfying the power demand for descent and the power demand for charging, for the first predetermined duration, which is determined by the distance of the descent, the power demand of descent, and the charging requirement, to increase the electrical energy level of the electric power supply means until said electrical energy level is equal to or greater than the threshold value, which is the electric energy requirement for the ground operation after landing.
 A particular parameter is a result-effective variable when the variable is known to achieve a recognized result.
 See In re Antonie, 559 F.2d 618, 620, 195 USPQ 6,8 (CCPA 1977).

 Therefore, an ordinary skilled worker would recognize that the first operating speed and the first predetermined duration are results-effective variables that control the electrical energy level, i.e., higher operating speed needs shorter duration and lower operating speed needs longer duration.
 Thus, the claimed limitation, “the first predetermined duration is comprised between 30 and 120 seconds and the first operating speed is comprised between 50 and 70% of the rated operating speed of the at least one power shaft of the gas turbine”, is found to be an obvious optimization of the prior art obtainable by an ordinary skilled worker through routine experimentation.